rolancon/key-value/README.md

     d = 13
     e = 14
     f = 15
+4.294.967.295
 Each pair encodes one byte, which represents a value between _0_ and _256_ (16 x 16).
 The lowest byte-string value is _00_ (0), the highest _ff_ (255).
-Pairs are separated with whitespace:
+Pairs are separated with whitespace.
+A 32-bit value would be encoded as:

     blob = ''0a 12 bc d3''

 The previous example consists of four bytes.
-Larger blobs can be separated per line using the backslash notation
+Larger blobs can be separated per line using the backslash notation.
+An example of a 64-bit value:

     blob = ''\
      0a 12 bc d3
      4e 56 f7 89''

-for eight bytes.
+This contains eight bytes.

 ### Character range

 A special string operation is the character range.
 For the Minicode characters which can be both grouped and ordered, namely digits, uppercase letters and lowercase letters, it is possible to define a value as an ordered subset of those characters by just listing the start and end character (in numerical or alphabetical ordering), without having to list all the characters separately.
 This is denoted with a square brackets operator block _[]_, where the character ranges are specified as start-char..end-char (two characters joined with double dots _.._), and multiple ranges can be combined (without spaces).

+A character range that includes all digits 0 thru 9 is:

+    uppercase = [0..9]

-A character range that includes all uppercase letters is:
+A range that includes all digits and lowercase letters (the range of Lazycode) is:

-    uppercase = [A..Z]
+    uppercase = [0..9a..z]

-The full range of all these characters is:
+The full range of all these characters (including uppercase letters in Minicode) is:

     character-range = [0..9A..Za..z]

 ## JSON types

-Values of key in K-V can have several other different types, which are quite similar to JSON types.
+Values of key in K-V are all string by default (including the character, blob and empty character/string/blob type).
+But when exported to JSON, they can be interpreted as several different types that are quite similar to JSON types.

 For atomic values the supported types are:
 - the **boolean** type
 - the **number** type